writing

 -

-It’s challenge time!
-For this week’s five-word challenge, can you tell a story in five words, using the word Broken in it somewhere?
-Last week, your story needed to contain the word Help.
-You sent in some fantastic stories.
-Here they are: Kim Smyth: Help!
-Surgery tomorrow, prayers needed!
-Ritu: Crazy class!
-Help needed currently!…
+Here’s your weekly five-word challenge!
+For this week’s challenge, can you tell a story in five words, using the word SANTA in it somewhere?
+Last week, your story needed to contain the word LOTTERY.
+You sent in some fab stories.
+Here they are: Bharul Chhatbar: Live life like a lottery.
+Lottery – my dream, sans…